kubevirt/kubevirt.github.io/_posts/2019-10-23-KubeVirt_k8s_crio_from_scratch_installing_KubeVirt.md

 Use "virtctl options" for a list of global command-line options (applies to all commands).
 ```

 This step is optional, right now anything related with the Virtual Machines can be done running the `virtctl` command.
-In the case there is a need to interact with the Virtual Machines without leaving the scope of the `kubectl` command, the virt pluging for krew can be installed following the instructions below:
+In case ther's a need to interact with the Virtual Machines without leaving the scope of the `kubectl` command, the virt pluging for krew can be installed following the instructions below:
 ```sh
 k8s-test.local# (
   set -x; cd "$(mktemp -d)" &&